voila-dashboards/voila/docs/source/deploy.rst

         ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem; # managed by Certbot
         ...

-4. Visit https://yourdomain.com to access the voila applications over HTTPS.
+4. Visit https://yourdomain.com to access the Voilà applications over HTTPS.

 5. To automatically renew the certificates (they expire after 90 days), open the ``crontab`` file: